temporalio/documentation/docs/application-development/testing.md

 **RoadRunner config**

-To mock an Activity in PHP, use [RoarRunner Key-Value storage](https://github.com/spiral/roadrunner-kv) and add the following lines to your `tests/.rr.test.yaml` file.
+To mock an Activity in PHP, use [RoadRunner Key-Value storage](https://github.com/spiral/roadrunner-kv) and add the following lines to your `tests/.rr.test.yaml` file.

 ```yaml
 # tests/.rr.test.yaml